rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

     retrying discovery in 15 seconds; Details at (:CSSNM00070:) in /oracle/11.2.0/grid/log/testdb01/cssd/ocssd.log

-We need to access the OCR and voting disk to bring up the cluster, but because these resources are not accessible, the cluster remains down.
+We need to access the OCR and voting disk to bring up the cluster.
+But because these resources are not accessible, the cluster remains down.

 ### Restore the voting disk